 Unlike many kinds of ants, termites often have more than one queen.
 There is a primary queen, which is usually the first termite that founded the colony, along with several other secondary queens that also lay eggs and will take over if the primary queen is killed.

-These termites stay inside the nest, building it, tending to eggs and larva, and gathering food.
-They are white and often die easily outside the tunnels they have built from exposure to sunlight.
+Workers stay inside the nest, building it, tending to eggs and larva, and gathering food.
+They are white and often die quickly outside the tunnels they have developed from exposure to sunlight.